Roboplan/CircuitoLibs/README.md

 Our library coding principles:
 * Encapsulation - every component has it's own c++ class.
 * Modularity - code is often reused.
-We have create base classes which contain frequently used patterns.
+We have created base classes which contain frequently used patterns.
 * Readbility - our code must always be clear and readable to newcomers.
+* Credit - always reference and credit external code libraries you use or code snippets you copy.

 Repo Structure